 Luke has experience in a wide variety of financial remedies matters.
-He is able to run a case through from FDA to the Final Hearing.
+He is able to run a case through from FDA to Final Hearing.
+He is also comfortable advising on enforcement actions and setting aside consent orders.
 Luke has recent experience in the following:

 Luke represents privately paying clients in all disputes relating to the welfare of the children.
 Recent experience includes:

 - Representing an Applicant in a case in which the Respondent had made a substantial amount of secret recordings of the Applicant and their children

 - Relocation cases – most recently, Luke successfully represented a client who wished to relocate to Northern Ireland with her child.